 Everybody is probably making a few automatic payments through time, some of you each month.
 Just think about your monthly Netflix subscription payments or a gym membership.
-Yes, these are the real examples of recurring payments.
+Yes, these are real examples of recurring payments.

 In today’s world, the subscription model continues to grow in popularity.
 Due to the steady cash flow and other advantages of recurring payments, many businesses are now using the subscription model.
 Let’s dig together into everything you need to know about using (automated) recurring payments to transform your business, stabilize your cash flow, and, most important – keep your customers happy.

-What is recurring payment?
+What is a recurring payment?

 Which businesses are using the recurring payments?

 Many different businesses use recurring payment plans – from Telecom businesses that provide usage-based (metered) billing to newspaper and magazines subscriptions and gym memberships.
 Also, don’t forget about SaaS applications like Google, Dropbox, and Netflix.
 Let’s agree that a variety of industries and businesses can use recurring billings.